Charlotte Caslick | Always Human

 As the global poster girl for women’s Rugby Sevens, Caslick’s marketability and trademark double braids have been responsible for branding the sport with strength, grace and a distinctly feminine flair.
 In turn, Caslick’s iconic braids have spawned thousands of lookalike styles amongst young female sports fans and players across the country.

-A ruthless competitor with a relentless work ethic and a mental toughness that only comes from being the best, Caslick has consistently performed at a world class level since making her debut for Australia in 2013.
+A ruthless competitor with a relentless work ethic and a mental toughness that only comes from being the best, Charlotte Caslick has consistently performed at a world-class level since making her debut for Australia in 2013.

 Born and raised in Brisbane, Caslick grew up competing in a range of sports, including hockey, athletics and touch football.
 Although, it was her natural ability on the field that drew the attention of Rugby officials and skyrocketed Caslick into Australia’s women’s Rugby Sevens squad at the age of 18.